How to Print a Backdrop at Home — Size, Resolution & Pro Tips (2026)

 Fabric (Polyester)

 Lightweight, wrinkle-resistant when steamed and easy to fold for transport.
-Matte surface with soft highlights — excellent for photography because it reduces harsh reflections.
+Matte surface with soft highlights — excellent for photography.

 Vinyl (PVC)

-Durable, waterproof and strong — ideal for outdoor parties or areas where kids may touch the backdrop often.
-Ask for matte vinyl if possible to reduce glare from flashes and ring lights.
+Durable, waterproof and strong — ideal for outdoor parties.
+Ask for matte vinyl to reduce glare from flashes.

 Canvas